ipdk-io/networking-recipe/README.md

 ## Overview

-The IPDK Networking Recipe (originally P4-OVS Split Architecture) modularizes P4-OVS and reduces coupling between its components, making the code easier to maintain and more suitable for upstreaming.
+The IPDK Networking Recipe (previously P4-OVS Split Architecture) modularizes P4-OVS and reduces coupling between its components, making the code easier to maintain and more suitable for upstreaming.
 It moves the P4-specific components of the integrated architecture of P4-OVS to a separate